Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 # Project Insights Summary:

-i.Fintech and AI are top-funded and fast-growing industries.
+i.
+Fintech and AI are top-funded and fast-growing industries.

-ii.USA and India lead in startup counts and funding volumes.
+ii.
+USA and India lead in startup counts and funding volumes.

-iii.Startup formation peaked post-2015, reflecting digital transformation.
+iii.
+Startup formation peaked post-2015, reflecting digital transformation.

-iV.A positive relationship is observed between investment amount and valuation.
+iV.
+A positive relationship is observed between investment amount and valuation.